International Concerto Competition 2024

 8. Organizational Committee collects short biographies to introduce the performers at the Winners Recitals.
 American Protégé reserves the rights to edit, reduce and re-format any submitted biographies as it seems appropriate and fit into the Recital Brochure.

-9. During the COVID-19 pandemic, U.S. participants, who are unable to or unwilling to travel to NYC for the health safety reasons or due to the restriction, may request a Competition Winner’s Package with a non-refundable $300 fee.
+9. During the COVID-19 Health Crisis, U.S. participants, who are unable to or unwilling to travel to NYC for the health safety reasons or due to other restrictions, may request a Competition Winner’s Package with a non-refundable $300 fee.
 The Package includes online recognition, Winner’s Certificate, Teacher’s Diploma, four Booklets with biographies and photos, and participation Plaque Trophy.
 International participants may arrange a shipment to the friends or relatives residing in the U.S. We do not mail packages internationally.

 10. All fees are not refundable.